istio/istio.io/content/en/docs/ops/configuration/traffic-management/dns/index.md

 Next, the request will be intercepted by Istio.
 At this point, Istio will see both the hostname (from a `Host: example.com` header), and the destination address (`192.0.2.0:80`).
-Istio uses this information to determine what the intended destination is.
+Istio uses this information to determine the intended destination.
 [Understanding Traffic Routing](/docs/ops/configuration/traffic-management/traffic-routing/) gives a deep dive into how this behavior works.

-Once we have identified the intended destination, Istio much chose which address to send to.
+Once Istio has identified the intended destination, Istio must chose which address to send to.
 Because of Istio's advanced [load balancing capabilities](/docs/concepts/traffic-management/#load-balancing-options), this is often not the original IP address the client sent.
 Depending on the service configuration, there are a few different ways Istio does this.